Workflows and DAGs - Confusion about the concepts

 Anyways, this also points to another fact: A lot of workflow users have a less than solid understanding of what workflows actually are.
 This leads to further confusion about how different types of workflow tools actually differ.
-As a small example, in many workflows-as-DAG discussions, there is often not even a common understanding of what the nodes and vertices of the DAGs should represent.
+As a small example, in many workflows-as-DAG discussions, there is often not even a common understanding of what the nodes and edges of the DAGs should represent.
 Are nodes processing components? tasks? task invocations? ... or data inputs and outputs?
-Are the vertices data? ... or just dependencies?
+Are the edges data? ... or just dependencies?

 It seems the concept of a scientific workflow might be just slightly more complicated than many realize.
 The ones who seem to truly understand the differences are the ones who tried building a workflow tool themselves (which is one good reason to not always refrain from trying to build your own tool, despite all the "reinventing the wheel" complaints :)).

 Anyways, all this confusion is why I'm writing this post, hoping to clarify a little bit what scientific batch workflow systems are at their core, as far as my experience goes.

 There are many ways to describe workflows, but specifically, I'm trying to define the smallest set of information that is always encoded in workflow definitions, across the most popular shell-based scientific batch workflows used in bioinformatics today.